 Workers’ Compensation Attorneys Serving Houston and Surrounding Areas

-At Michael P. Fleming & Associates, P.C., we are here to help you with every step of your workers’ compensation issue.
+At Fleming Law we are here to help you with every step of your workers’ compensation issue.
 We investigate any and all unsafe working conditions, including any inadequate safety training and faulty equipment, that could have contributed to your injury.
-If your employer is a non-subscriber, we will assist you filing litigation against them.
+If your employer is a non-subscriber, we will assist you in filing litigation against them.

 If you have been injured and your employer is a non-subscriber, you must work with an experienced work injury/wrongful death lawyer in order to ensure that your rights are protected.
 Contact us today to find out how we can help.